 Tony, Edinburgh, UK

-• technical admin
+24. technical admin says

 Should not be any harm in removing those traces.
 It also should not matter if they are removed or not.
 Won’t slow your computer down or cause any issues.